ArturSkowronski/keeptron/README.md

 # Keep Electron

 ## How to start
-npm start && npm start
+npm install && npm start